Bubble-Protocol/bubble-sdk/packages/client/README.md

 #### Bubble

 A bubble is an off-chain container for files and directories controlled by a smart contract (an [Access Control Contract](#access-control-contract)), and where Bubble Protocol got it's name.
-Every piece of content is held in a bubble on an off-chain storage service.
+Every piece of content is held in a bubble on an off-chain storage service, protected by the access permissions defined in its contract.
 See the [bubble-sdk README](https://github.com/Bubble-Protocol/bubble-sdk#bubbles) for more information about bubbles, or [Bubble Class](#bubble-class) below for how to interact with them.

 #### Bubble Provider